Ottoman ironclad Iclaliye: Characteristics

 Iclaliye was 63.6 m long between perpendiculars and 66 m long overall.
 She had a beam of 12.8 m and a draft of 4.8 m.
 Her hulls was constructed with iron, and displaced 2228 MT normally and 1650 MT BOM.
 She had a crew of 16 officers and 132 enlisted men as completed, and her enlisted crew increased to 180 by 1891.

-The ship was powered by a single horizontal compound engine which drove one screw propeller.
+The ship was powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by two coal-fired box boilers manufactured by Stabilimento Tecnico Triestino, which were trunked into a single funnel amidships.
 The engine was rated at 1800 ihp and produced a top speed of 12 kn on sea trials, though by 1877 she was only capable of 10 kn.
 Decades of poor maintenance had reduced both ships' speed to 6 kn by 1896.
 Iclaliye carried 250 MT of coal.
 A supplementary sailing rig with two masts was also fitted.

 Iclaliye was armed with a battery of two 228 mm muzzle-loading Armstrong guns and three 178 mm Armstrong guns.
 The 228 mm guns and two of the 178 mm guns were mounted in a central, armored casemate, one gun of each caliber per side.
 The third 178 mm gun was placed atop the casemate in a revolving barbette mount.
 In 1885, these guns were replaced by a 150 mm 22-caliber Krupp gun in the barbette mount and a pair of 278 mm Krupp guns in the casemate.
 A secondary battery of light guns was also added, which included two 87 mm Krupp breech-loading guns, two 63.7 mm Krupp breech-loaders, two 37 mm Hotchkiss revolver cannon, and two 25.4 mm Nordenfelt guns.
 By 1905, the 150 mm gun and the 63.7 mm weapons were removed.

 The ship was protected with wrought iron armor plate.
 She had a complete armored belt at the waterline, which extended 6 ft 6 in above the waterline and 6 ft below.
 The portion above water was 6 in thick, while the portion below was 4.5 in thick.
 The casemate battery was protected with 114 mm of iron, with 4 in transverse bulkheads on either end.
 Her barbette mounting was protected by 5 in of iron.